Bachelor of Arts in Religious Studies

 Our classes are scheduled for late afternoon and evening to allow for completion of the major for working students.

-Classes are offering during Fall, Spring, and Summer.
-See the.
+Classes are offering during Fall, Spring, and Summer -- Fall 2014 class offerings (.pdf)

 The major in Religious Studies consists of 42 units: 6 units of lower division, and 36 units of upper division courses concentrated in 5 core areas.

 - RS 100 Introduction to Religious Studies

 - RS 240 Approaches to the History of Religion